 So, the commission paid to the broker who sold the business in the marketplace impacts the value.

-It is essential to understand the differences between the fair and the market value.
+It is essential to understand the differences between fair and market value.
 This is especially when you are in the valuation industry.

 A valuation firm will value an asset’s value through various methods to decide which value is a close fit.